dwp/kafka-to-hbase/README.md

 By default this builds the Docker image containing Kafka To Hbase and starts up both the services.

+It also starts a persistent instance of kafka-to-hbase that listens on the `docker` topic.
+Use the `dev.producer` task to create traffic on the `docker` topic and the `dev.logs` task to view the output.
+It joins the `kafka-to-hbase-docker` consumer group.

 ### Running Kafka To Hbase Directly

 The Kafka To Hbase utility can be run directly on the development machine using